glassbones/pyGame_pathfinding/README.md

 # pyGame_pathfinding

-**Goal:** Create an app that visits every vertex of a graph with as few movements and as efficiently as possible.
+**Goal:** Create an app that visits every vertex of a graph with as few movements and as possible.

 ![pyGame_demo](demo/bpy_anim.gif)